 What is the selection process?

-Take part in a testing day where you'll complete assessments in abstract, numerical and verbal reasoning, psychological profiling physical appraisal test (PAT)
+- Take part in an assessment day where you'll complete assessments in abstract, numerical and verbal reasoning, personality questionnaire, computer and typing test and one week later a physical appraisal test (PAT).

 What assessments are required before entering the Royal NZ Police College?

 You will be required to do assessments in:

 - Psychometric Assessments including Verbal, numerical and abstract reasoning, and personality questionnaire